archithebald/VintedApp_Python/README.md

-# Vinted App in Python
+# Vinted App in Pytho

 ## Description